 The urge to push may feel like the urge to have a bowel movement.
 This is because the same nerves that detect pressure in your colon are sensing the baby.

 If you have an epidural, the sensations will be significantly numbed, and you will need to listen to your doctor to know when it’s time to push.
 Your doctor will be able to tell you if you need to push harder or take it easy.
 Sometimes pushing too forcefully can cause a tear in your vaginal tissues.

 It’s important for you to speak up about your needs and feelings.
 If you need to hold someone’s hand, or if you don’t want to be touched, don’t hesitate to ask.
 If you’d like, you can ask for a mirror to see your baby’s progress.
 You have the hardest job in the room, and everyone close to you will be working to make sure that you are as comfortable as possible.
 Keep breathing, listen for when your doctor tells you to push, and try to focus on that moment when you get to meet your baby!

 After your baby is born, your doctor will clear his or her airway, and the umbilical cord will be cut and tied.
 If your baby appears healthy, you’ll be able to cuddle him or her close to your chest right away, and you may want to try breastfeeding.

 Within about 5-30 minutes, you will need to deliver the placenta as well.
 This will be much easier than delivering your baby!
 You will likely continue to have small contractions, and your doctor may massage your belly to help it along.
 You may need to push again to completely expel the placenta.

 Your doctor will examine the placenta to make sure that nothing was left behind in your uterus.
-If any bits remain, they will need to be removed to avoid an infection.
-Your doctor will also check to see if there are any tears in your vagina or vulva, and stitch them up to control bleeding and facilitate healing.
+If any bits of tissue remain, they will need to be removed to avoid an infection.
+Your doctor will also check to see if there are any tears in your vagina or vulva, and stitch them up to control bleeding and promote healing.